qstrnd/qstrnd.github.io/_drafts/geeky-macos-setup-for-productivity.md

 #### Debug Tools

 Debug tools can be varied and complex.
-As an Xcode user, I explored the llvm debugger commands, breakpoints of different kinds, View Debugger for UI debugging and Memory Graph for memory leak detection, Xcode Instruments for performance profiling, and more.
+As an Xcode user, I explored the LLDB (LLVM Debugger) commands, breakpoints of different kinds, View Debugger for UI and Memory Graph for memory leak detection, Xcode Instruments for performance profiling, and more.
 Make sure you're at least familiar with the debug tools that are integrated into your IDE.

 #### Extensions